The public proof layer behind Taylor Sando's work on AI-agent control planes, Sitelayer, and research-driven system design.

 Ontology work for control planes, payments, and broader digital systems when the vocabulary itself is part of the architecture problem.

-Game systems, overlay tools, analytics, and proof tooling give the architecture pressure from real interfaces instead of staying abstract.
+Game systems, overlay tools, analytics, and the Learn workbench give the architecture pressure from real interfaces instead of staying abstract.

 Use taylorsando.com for the concise consulting version.
 Stay here when you want to inspect the proof layer in public.